Frequently Asked Questions

 Is food provided?

-Yes, in addition to food & water along the way at each rest stop, we also provide linner (lunch/dinner) which is a delicious taco buffet at the end of the ride.
+Yes, in addition to food, pickle-juice, water & ice along the way at each rest stop, we also provide linner (lunch/dinner) at the end of the ride.

 What are the routes?

 Three routes are available, including a Half-metric (32.5 miles), Metric (63.2 miles) and Century (100.3 miles).
 While subject to change at this time, see the cue-sheets & maps at RideWithGPS.

 Check-in opens at 7:00 AM and closes by 9:30 AM.
 It's check-in and go so please allow enough time to finish your respective course, but don't start before we are ready:

 Century: start by 7:30 AM